stephengineer/Trade-Study-Execution-and-Analysis/README.md

 # Trade Study Execution and Analysis

 Designed a website to conduct and store trade studies using [Vue.js](https://vuejs.org/) as a front end framework for making dynamic pages and [Spring Boot](https://projects.spring.io/spring-boot/) as back end framework for creating rest services.
-Created algorithms with Analytical Hierarchy Process and analyzed subsequently data to identify trends using Java and MatLab
+Created algorithms with Analytical Hierarchy Process and analyzed subsequently data to identify trends using Java and MatLab.

 ## Analytical Hierarchy Process